-Since Unruh's initial observation, there have been numerous proposals for testing-by-analogy various predictions of quantum gravity and cosmology using similar table-top scale experiments with media ranging from liquid Helium \cite{BabyUniverse,Helium3A,VacuumTopology}, trapped Bose-Einstein condensates (BECs) and ultra-cold atoms~\cite{Zoller00,Visser01,Schutzhold04,Fischer04,Fischer06,Fischer17,Naderi18,Demler18,Campbell18}, electromagnetic waveguides~\cite{Unruh05}, spintronic materials~\cite{Rousseaux11,Duine17}, exciton-polariton condensates~\cite{Amo15}, non-linear optical media \cite{SlowLightHawking}.
-In particular, experiments with BECs have proven particularly well suited to this endeavor as they can be manipulated and measured with high levels of precision.
-Recent experiments done by Jeff Steinhauer report the observation of self-amplfying Hawking radiation \cite{Steinhauer2014} and its entanglement~\cite{Steinhauer16} in an ultra-cold BEC.
+Since Unruh's initial observation, there have been numerous proposals for testing-by-analogy various predictions of semiclassical gravity and cosmology using table-top scale experiments.
+These employ a range of media including liquid Helium~\cite{Volovik98,Volovik09,Volovik13}, trapped Bose-Einstein condensates (BECs) and ultra-cold atoms~\cite{Zoller00,Visser01,Schutzhold04,Fischer04,Fischer06,Fischer17,Naderi18,Demler18,Campbell18}, electromagnetic waveguides~\cite{Unruh05}, spintronic materials~\cite{Rousseaux11,Duine17}, exciton-polariton condensates~\cite{Amo15}, non-linear optical media~\cite{Piwnicki00}, and even water wave-tanks, where signatures of Hawking radiation still manifest themselves through the classical correlation functions~\cite{Rousseaux16}.
+Recent experiments by Jeff Steinhauer have purportedly generated and observed signatures of self-amplifying Hawking radiation~\cite{Steinhauer14,Clark17} and its entanglement~\cite{Steinhauer16} in an ultra-cold BEC.
 Crucially, these experiments do not attempt to detect the Hawking radiation by directly measuring its temperature (which is typically too small to effectively measure), but instead measure non-local density-density correlations which arise due to the Hawking emission~\cite{Carusotto08,Kravtsov09,Pavloff12}.
 These observables, which may be measured in the lab, cannot be measured for real black holes since they involve measuring correlations across the event horizon.

-Pursuing this analogy further, we are led to consider a class of UV completions to general relativity which feature a microscopic description in terms of a quantum fluid \cite{BabyUniverse,VacuumTopology,Horava,HoravaReview}.
-Such models exhibit emergent Lorentz invariance and feature an effective metric tensor $g_{\mu \nu}(x)$ constructed from the classical order parameter $\psi_{cl}(\mathbf{x},t)$ (e.g. the density and phase fields of a BEC).
-We then identify the physical photons with the pseudo-Goldstone modes describing fluctuations about $\psi_{cl}$.
-Such an emergent gravitational description appears at long wavelengths as an effective field theory while the emergent Lorentz invariance is then violated at short wavelengths.
-Typically this manifests through quasiparticle dispersions which exhibit superluminal propagation \cite{BHLasersBEC, BWHoleDispersion, StepHorizonDispersion} as is the case for an optically confined BEC, or subluminal behavior as would occur in e.g. the Bose-Hubbard model \cite{InflationBoseHubbard, BHLasers, DispersionBHSpectrum,HawkingDispersionWKB,BogoliubovBoseHubbard,BoseHubbardHawking,CorleyJacobson}.

-By construction, this class of models predicts the same universal low-energy spectrum for the Hawking flux first derived by Hawking \cite{HawkingBEC,BogoliubovAcousticHawking,BogoliubovOpticsHawking,HawkingTwoComponent}.
-However, at higher momenta deviations from Hawking's description become apparent.
-One such deviation is the departure from thermality, a consequence of the Bogoliubov quasiparticle dispersion \cite{HawkingBEC,DispersionBHSpectrum}.
-Another departure from the acoustic description, which is the main focus of this work, is the emergence of evanescent modes outside of the sonic event horizon.
-It is then interesting to consider how these additional modes relate to the concept of ``black-hole hair"\cite{QuantumHair,SoftHair,TopologicalHair} and the information paradox in quantum gravity.